User Resources

 • Make sure all your required training is current by contacting:

-• Complete any expired training Remotely, or contact the APS User Office or Natalie Chen to schedule on-site training.
+• Complete any expired training remotely, or contact the APS User Office or Natalie Chen to schedule on-site training.

 Please Note: “ChemMatCARS” has changed to “NSF’s ChemMatCARS”.
 Please acknowledge “NSF’s ChemMatCARS” in publications.

-Aps User Portal
+APS User Portal

 You can use the APS User Portal as your primary access gateway to several APS user systems.
-From the portal, you can update your biographical information, check in to let APS User Office know the arrival /departure times for your next visit, review the status of your required training and update it remotely, ensure that your APS access permission is current, sign a user agreement acknowledgement form, and send messages to the User Office and your beamline contact.”
+From the portal, you can update your biographical information, check in to let APS User Office know the arrival /departure times for your next visit, review the status of your required training and update it remotely, ensure that your APS access permission is current, sign a user agreement acknowledgement form, and send messages to the User Office and your beamline contact.

 yushengchen@uchicago.edu

-Liquid Surface/Interface Contact
+Liquid Interface Contact

 Wei Bu